 "Oh, don't worry about it," she says.
 "Let's just buy the thing."

 Dad agrees, but I can tell he's apprehensive by the way he grabs Brad by the arm and talks down to him.

 "You hear that, Brad?
 Rolling the dice.
 Bad idea, but I guess it will have to do.
 Your mother's got her heart set on that African sunrise."

 "It's on the box."

 She points to the side of the box, which says "Safari Sunset."
-She stuffs the box in a big brown paper sack that looks like newsprint and hands it over to me.
+She stuffs the box in a big brown paper sack looking like newsprint and hands it over to me.

 Afterwards, we go on Brad's favorite rollercoaster, Fire in the Hole, where you ride through a town and watch electric Baldknobbers rob and burn a frontier town to the ground with red, yellow, and orange tissue paper.
 The fire department is there, but in all their crazy antics, they've forgotten to bring water.